15 Proven Ways to Create the Illusion of Depth in Art

 Summary

-The key to create depth when painting (or drawing) is the use of different methods to produce a three-dimensional look on a two-dimensional surface.
+The key to create depth when drawing is the use of different methods to produce a three-dimensional look on a two-dimensional surface.

-Simply put, there is no actual depth in painting but an illusion of depth.
+Simply put, there is no actual depth in drawing (or painting), but an illusion of depth.

 Colors:

-While using colors, it is important to pay attention to color attributes such as hue, saturation, value and temperature.
+When using colors, pay attention to color attributes such as hue, saturation, value, and temperature.

 In a monochromatic drawing, correct brightness values are crucial.